 Cask Strength | Non-Chill Filtered | Natural Color

 Smoke, sherry (duh) and caramel syrup dominate the nose and create a diabolical background for a horde of sweet and savory notes the play.
 Iodine, burnt toffee, maple, strawberry preserves, leather, cinnamon and smoked ham are all running amok with a slight nutty underpinning.

-This is quite a thorny whisky with a burn commensurate to it’s name and oily texture that makes this both a drink and an experience.
+This is quite a thorny whisky with a burn commensurate to it’s name and slightly oily texture.

 Smoke, wood, tobacco and dark fruit fade to a soft smoke that hangs around like a disembodied soul, haunting the palate long after it’s gone.

 Bowmore Devil’s Casks was the most surprising whisky I had in 2013 and for me set a new standard on peated sherried whisky and I wish I had another bottle in reserve.
 The aroma and flavor are both rich, chewy and dense with complex layers all balanced together nicely.
 It’s one of those whiskies that puts a smile on my face every time I pour a glass.

 Stocks of it disappeared instantly in all of the bottle shops around me and I was really lucky to stumble upon this one and already the secondary prices on it are inching upwards. if you get the chance to try the Bowmore Devil’s Casks I highly recommend you grab this devil by the horns and settle in for one hell of a delicious ride.

 Bowmore Devil’s Casks Review - Score Breakdown

 - Balance, Body & Feel - 94

 The Bowmore Devil’s Casks is a a rich full whisky that’s multifaceted and tasty from start to finish, but a bit brutal in its delivery of heavy peat and sweet.
 However, that brutality is nicely balanced and fully delivers across the senses.